sjd69/Applied_Cryptography/reports/phase-1.md

 * **Property 28: Increased Storage Size.**
 	* increased Storage Size states that a Group Creator *U* may request additional storage space from the System Administrator.
 This requirement allows the Group Creator increased flexibility, in case more space was required than expected.
 * **Property 29: Server Size.**
-	* Server Size states that there may only exist up to 1000 active, logged-in users on the server *s* at a time.
+	* Server Size states that there may only exist up to 100,000 active, logged-in users on the server *s* at a time.
 Should an individual user *u* wish to log in after that number has been met, that user will have to wait until another user logs out.
 This requirement is meant to avoid overloading the server with activity.
 		* Is this number too specific?
 Too big or too small?
 Is it worth it to have a limit?
 		* would this number be too small? especially for the educational threat model
+		* I was assuming that not that many people would be logged in at once... but I have no idea.
+I increased the number, but now I'm concerned it's too big now.
 * **Property 30: Server Maintenance.**
 	* Server Maintenance states that a routine cleanup shall be performed on the server *s* once per month.
 At this time, any group *g* that has been inactive for 31 days shall be automatically deleted.
 This requirement is designed to avoid an overabundance of abandoned groups cluttering the server.